 Ex - Lake District National Park Ranger and mountaineering specialist John White set up John White Mountaineering in 1992.
-This evolved to become Highpoint Mountain guides in 2001, Joe Harrop became part of the business last year, and now runs the Highpoint office which has now expanded to offer a range of activities and training for Individuals, Family groups, schools and Corporate groups as well as specialist services to the media, film and TV industries.
+This evolved to become Highpoint Mountain guides in 2001.
+Joe Harrop became part of the business in 2011, and runs the Highpoint office which has now expanded to offer a range of activities and training for Individuals, Family groups, schools and Corporate groups as well as specialist services to the media, film and TV industries.

 Our aim is to provide a high quality experience for everyone who comes out with us, whether you are undertaking some skills training, enjoying some guided climbing or just having some fun with a group.